Social | Talent creativity

 Americas region

-BSAM is providing skills-based development to ensure teammates have the capabilities needed to deliver business results.
+BSAM is providing skills-based development to ensure employees have the capabilities needed to deliver business results.
 BSAM has identified development to fill critical workforce gaps and support the needs of the business.
-BSAM has also identified key roles for talent exchange that allow employees to explore different parts of the business between regions and work together to solve business challenges.
+BSAM has also identified key roles for talent exchange that allows employees to explore different parts of the business between regions and work together to solve business challenges broadening their experience and enhancing their career development.

 Leadership training